 Dundas Studio Tour

-The Dundas Studio Tour will showcase the work of 32 artists including potters, wood turners, jewellers, fine artists, clothing designers and metalwork artists.
-The artists are stationed at eight studio locations, all within walking distance or a quick drive of each other in and around the charming community of Dundas.
-Visit all 8 studios for a chance to win handmade prizes donated by the artists.
+The Dundas Studio Tour, usually held at the beginning of October, showcases the work of over 30 artists including potters, wood turners, jewellers, fine artists, clothing designers and metalwork artists.
+The artists are stationed at multiple studio locations, all within walking distance or a quick drive of each other in and around the charming community of Dundas.
+Visit all of the studios for a chance to win handmade prizes donated by the artists.
 Download the Dundas Studio Tour brochure.

 While you’re in Dundas, plan a stop at The Carnegie Gallery, a cornerstone of the town’s arts community.
 Its Gallery Shop offers a collection of contemporary fine art and crafts created by local and regional artists including jewellery, pottery, paper goods, art prints, paintings and photography.